N-Zubko/m-tech-assessessment/README.md

 -   I used em instead of px in most cases to make elements scalable keeping accessibility in mind, so that users who need to zoom in, would be able to do so.

 -   The mockups cover two screen sizes w=1920px and w=350px.
-More information is needed from designers on the layout for sizes between the two mentioned.
+The app looks best in those sizes.
+More information is needed from designers on the layout for other sizes.
+I added the most popular screen sizes to `_mixins.scss` to be able to use them in the future.

 -   I tried to stick to the mockup, but for better accessibility labels are required for every selection in the modal.